diegoib/de-zoomcamp/2_workflow_orchestration/notes_2.md

 ### Data Lake
 A data lake is a central repository that holds big data from many sources.
 This data can be structured, semi-structured or unstructured.
 The idea is to ingest data as quickly as possible and make it available or accessible to other team members (data scientists, data analysts...).

-Generally, when ingesting data to the data lake, we would associate some sort of emtadata for faster access.
+Generally, when ingesting data to the data lake, we would associate some sort of metadata for faster access.
-- Differences between a data lake and a data warehouse
+- Differences between a data lake and a data warehouse:
     - Data lake
         - raw: unstructured
         - large: terabytes